flexera-public/policy_templates/cost/azure/savings_plan/utilization/README.md

 The following policy actions are taken on any resources found to be out of compliance.

-- Send an email report
+- Sends an email report

 ## Prerequisites